CarParts.com (PRTS) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the online auto parts retailer had lost 9.38% over the past month.
-This has lagged the Auto-Tires-Trucks sector's gain of 18.85% and the S&P 500's gain of 0.84% in that time.
+Prior to today's trading, shares of the online auto parts retailer had lost 9.66% over the past month.
+This has lagged the Auto-Tires-Trucks sector's gain of 4.75% and the S&P 500's loss of 2% in that time.

-CarParts.com will be looking to display strength as it nears its next earnings release, which is expected to be March 7, 2023.
+Wall Street will be looking for positivity from CarParts.com as it approaches its next earnings report date.
+This is expected to be March 7, 2023.
 On that day, CarParts.com is projected to report earnings of -$0.13 per share, which would represent a year-over-year decline of 30%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $152.4 million, up 10.23% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $152.4 million, up 10.23% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for CarParts.com.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for CarParts.com.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-CarParts.com is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+CarParts.com currently has a Zacks Rank of #3 (Hold).

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 180, putting it in the bottom 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 183, which puts it in the bottom 28% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.